 The doctor specializing in rehabilitation and physical medicine leads the rehabilitation team, which can include:

 Typically, a program manager or caseworker coordinates your care.

 During the initial rehabilitation phase, therapists emphasize arm and leg strength because communication and mobility are the two essential functional areas.
 Mobility might only be possible with help from leg braces, walkers, or wheelchairs.
-Communication skills, including telephone usage, typing, and writing might require adaptive devices, too.
+Communication skills, including telephone usage, typing, and writing, might also require adaptive devices.

 Physical therapy can include exercise programs focused on muscle strengthening.
 Occupational therapy redevelops a person’s fine motor skills.
 There are bowel and bladder management programs to teach patients toilet routines and learn self-grooming techniques.
 Sometimes, patients also require coping strategies to deal with recurring episodes of neurogenic pain, autonomic dysreflexia, and spasticity.

-Vocational rehabilitation starts with an assessment of the person’s basic work skills, cognitive capabilities, current dexterity, and physical abilities to determine how likely employment is.
-From there, the vocational rehab specialist identifies potential places of work, determines required assistive equipment, and focuses on creating a user-friendly workplace.
+Vocational rehabilitation starts with assessing the person’s basic work skills, cognitive capabilities, current dexterity, and physical abilities to determine potential employment.
+From there, the vocational rehab specialist identifies likely places of work, determines required assistive equipment, and focuses on creating a user-friendly workplace.

 If the disability prevents the person from returning to work, therapists primarily focus on encouraging productivity through various activities that provide self-esteem and satisfaction.
 These can include memberships for special interest groups, hobbies, educational classes, and community/family event participation.

 Recreation therapy is also necessary to encourage people to build on their current abilities to participate in athletic or recreational activities at their mobility level.
 Engaging in athletics and recreational outlets helps spinal cord injury sufferers achieve a regular and balanced lifestyle while providing opportunities for self-expression and socialization.